Neohesperidin dihydrochalcone: Approval and safety

-NHDC is also included both in European Pharmacopoeia and United States Pharmacopoeia, for being used as excipient in drug products.
+NHDC is also included both in European Pharmacopoeia and United States Pharmacopeia, for being used as excipient in drug products.

 The safety of NHDC has been extensively tested.
 Safety studies have indicated that NHDC is neither toxic, mutagenic nor carcinogenic.
 Like other flavonoids, NHDC is easily metabolized by intestinal microbiota to innocuous products.

 The safety of NHDC has been thoroughly tested again by the European Food Safety Agency in 2022.
 The acceptable daily intake was set at 20 mg/kg of body weight.

 Uses

-In food it is used as a flavour enhancer in concentrations of around 4-5 parts per million (ppm) and as an artificial sweetener at around 15-20 ppm.
+In food it is used as a flavour enhancer in concentrations of around 4–5 parts per million (ppm) and as an artificial sweetener at around 15–20 ppm.

 Masking

 Pharmaceutical companies are fond of the product as a means of reducing the bitterness of pharmacological drugs in tablet form, and it has been used for livestock feed as a means of reducing feeding time.
 It is also widely favoured for use in otherwise naturally bitter products.